Kantian ethics: Lying

-Kant believed that the Categorical Imperative provides us with the maxim that we ought not to lie in any circumstances, even if we are trying to bring about good consequences, such as lying to a murderer to prevent them from finding their intended victim.
+Kant believed that the categorical imperative provides us with the maxim that we ought not to lie in any circumstances, even if we are trying to bring about good consequences, such as lying to a murderer to prevent them from finding their intended victim.
 Kant argued that, because we cannot fully know what the consequences of any action will be, the result might be unexpectedly harmful.
 Therefore, we ought to act to avoid the known wrong—lying—rather than to avoid a potential wrong.
 If there are harmful consequences, we are blameless because we acted according to our duty.
-Driver argues that this might not be a problem if we choose to formulate our maxims differently: the maxim 'I will lie to save an innocent life' can be universalized.
+Julia Driver argues that this might not be a problem if we choose to formulate our maxims differently: the maxim 'I will lie to save an innocent life' can be universalized.
 However, this new maxim may still treat the murderer as a means to an end, which we have a duty to avoid doing.
 Thus we may still be required to tell the truth to the murderer in Kant's example.